muthengi2023/activity06-logistic-regression/README.md

   pushing to GitHub.
 You do not need to do anything with this.
 - `README.md` - the document you are currently reading.
-- `day01-logistic` - a folder that contains items for you to complete during the first 75-minute class meeting.
+- `day01-logistic` - a folder that contains items for you to complete during the first class meeting.
-- `day02-multinomial` - a folder that contains items for you to complete during Week 8.
+- `day02-multinomial` - a folder that contains items for you to complete during the second week of this activity.

 We will explore most of these items over this week.
 Before doing that, you will first make your own copy of this repository.